1 / 10

-"The X5's tall suspension means you can slide straight into its wide, comfortable front seats.
+"The BMW X5's raised suspension means you can slide straight into its wide, comfortable front seats.
 The driver gets a huge range of electric adjustment, with the seat and steering wheel both moving at the push of a button."

-This covers not just the backrest angle and distance to the pedals, but also a extendable thigh support cushion.
+The electric adjustment in the BMW X5's extremely comfortable front seats covers not just the backrest angle and distance to the pedals, but also an extendable thigh support cushion.